Elementary Student Handbook

 Students who walk to school or are driven to school by parents should not arrive more than 30 minutes before the start of school.
 The school will not be responsible for students who arrive earlier.
 Only students in grade 4 are allowed to ride bicycles to school when weather permits.
 Students must secure bicycles with a chain and lock.
 The school will not be liable for any damage to, or loss of, a bicycle.

-If a parent is concerned about any matter related to transportation - schedules, behavior on the bus, policies, complaints, please call the Steve Rocco, Security and Transportation Coordinator at 508-841-1550 In the event that interpersonal student differences that create an extremely negative situation on a bus, parents should call the building principal.
+If a parent is concerned about any matter related to transportation - schedules, behavior on the bus, policies, or complaints - please email the Transportation Department at email@example.com.
+In the event that interpersonal student differences create an extremely negative situation on a bus, parents should call the building principal.

 All injured children shall be referred to the school nurse.
 Those who are seriously injured will be transported to the home, doctor, clinic, or hospital as required, using the parent’s automobile, ambulance, or requested police assistance.
 An accident report will be completed by the nurse or principal and filed in the School Department Office.